 During 2005, the Board of Directors held eleven meetings.
-Each director attended all of these meetings and the committee meetings of which he is a member, except as follows: Mr. Campbell was unable to attend one Board meeting and one Audit Committee meeting; Mr. Sarver was unable to attend two Board meetings; Mr. White was unable to attend one Board meeting; and Mr. Burke was unable to attend one Audit Committee meeting.
+Each director attended all of these meetings and the committee meetings of which he is a member, except as follows: Mr. Campbell was unable to attend one Board meeting and one Audit Committee meeting; Mr. Sarver was unable to attend two Board meetings; Mr. White (who resigned from the Board in October 2005 after joining the Company as Executive Vice President - General Counsel and Secretary) was unable to attend one Board meeting; and Mr. Burke was unable to attend one Audit Committee meeting.
 Directors are expected to attend the Meritage Annual Meeting of Stockholders.
 All directors attended our 2005 annual meeting, which was held on May 11, 2005.